AdnanQureshi3/guardon/CONTRIBUTING.md

 4. **🛠️ Start coding** and make Kubernetes security better for everyone!

 **Questions?** Don't hesitate to ask — we're here to help you succeed! 🎯

+## Dynamic Analysis (Fuzzing & Runtime Testing)

+It is **suggested** that at least one dynamic analysis tool be applied to any proposed major production release of Guardon before its release.
+Dynamic analysis tools examine the software by executing it with specific or varying inputs to uncover issues that static analysis may miss.

+- Examples of dynamic analysis tools include fuzzers (e.g., American Fuzzy Lop, OSS-Fuzz) and web application scanners (e.g., OWASP ZAP, w3af).
+- Automated test suites with at least 80% branch coverage may also qualify as dynamic analysis if they vary inputs to exercise different code paths.
+- The project may request OSS-Fuzz or similar services to apply fuzz testing to Guardon.
+- Dynamic analysis tools may focus on security vulnerabilities, but this is not required.

+**Contributors:** If you are preparing a major production release, please:
+- Propose or run a dynamic analysis tool appropriate for the codebase (e.g., fuzzing, web scanning, or high-coverage automated tests).
+- Document the tool(s) used and summarize findings in the release notes or pull request.
+- Reference the [Wikipedia page on dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis) and [OWASP fuzzing guide](https://owasp.org/www-community/Fuzzing) for more information and tool options.

+This practice helps ensure Guardon is robust and secure for all users.